The Clear Edge

 I tracked her energy across 7 days—not just time, but when she felt energized vs. drained.
 Pattern emerged:

-Her effective capacity: 4 hours daily = 20 hours weekly of high-quality output.
-The other 32 hours were mechanical execution while depleted.
+Her effective capacity was 4 hours of high-quality work daily, or 20 hours weekly.
+Out of 52 hours weekly, the other 32 hours were mechanical execution while depleted.

-But here’s what caused the crash: 5 specific energy drains consuming her capacity:
+Here’s what caused the crash: five specific energy drains consuming her capacity.

 Energy math: